skokielibrary/spl-content/_content/eileen/about--borrowing-fees.markdown

 published: true
 ---

 Find something good to check out?
 Of course you did.
 Here's what you need to know about borrowing and your account.
+[Callout with contact info?]

 ##Loan periods and fees
 [Loan table: use the condensed table Christie has in the Loan Policy brochure]